Meister Painters

 light colour after you've been quoted for the standard two

-coats, the price would be adjusted accordingly.
+coats, the price will be adjusted accordingly.

 Bear in mind, that generally speaking, choosing lighter colours